W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/iii-love-without-conflict/index.md

 ⁵You project onto the ego the decision to separate, and this conflicts with the love you feel for the ego because you made it.
 ⁶No love in this world is without this ambivalence, and since no ego has experienced love without ambivalence the concept is beyond its understanding.
 ⁷Love will enter immediately into any mind that truly wants it, but it must want it truly.
-⁸This means that it wants it without ambivalence, and this kind of wanting is wholly without the ego’s ‘drive to get’.
+⁸This means that it wants it without ambivalence, and this kind of wanting is wholly without the ego’s “drive to get’.

 ::: details Expanded
 You who identify with your ego cannot believe God loves you.